lucius-barde/bardic-cms/README.md

 Renders admin backend pages.
 All functions require SESSION.

 - admin /admin: redirects to userLogin or adminDashboard.
-- adminCreate /admin/create: renders create from.
+- adminCreate /admin/create: renders edit from with the action of object creation.
 - adminDashboard /admin/dashboard/{page}: renders adminDashboard list with pagination.
 - adminDashboardByType /admin/dashboard/type/{type}/{page}: renders adminDashboard list from a single object type with pagination.
-- adminEdit /admin/{id}/edit: renders edit form.
+- adminEdit /admin/{id}/edit: renders edit form with the action of object edition.
-- adminRecycle: /admin/recycle: renders admin recycle bin (adminRecycle) list.
+- adminRecycle: /admin/recycle: renders admin recycle bin list.
 - adminSitemap: /admin/sitemap: renders admin site map view.
 Allows an optional GET parameter langFilter to filter by language.
-- adminTable: /admin/table/{page}: renders the quick editor tool with pagination.
 - adminUploads: /admin/uploads/{subdir}: renders the uploads manager.

-### APIController
-Functions that can be used in AJAX scripts.

-- apiGetAllRoutes /api/getAllRoutes: returns a JSON list of all existing routes in the site.
-Used in Validator.asURL to avoid duplicate urls.
-Requires SESSION.
-- apiGetBlob /api/getBlob/{id}: returns JSON data of blob #id.
-Requires SESSION.
-- apiUpdateField /api/updateField (POST): validates and updates a single field, returns JSON status.
-Used by adminTable.
-Requires:
-	- int $id: the id of existing blob
-	- string $field: the field's key (i.e. "type", "name", "url")
-	- mixed $value: the field's new value
-	- SESSION

-**Temporary, to be changed in the future:**
-- apiBcrypt /api/bcrypt/{testpassword}: a quick NOT SECURE function for admins to generate a new password.
-Requires SESSION.

 ### BlobController
+Before V3 it handled all /blob routes, but they have been replaced by /{type} routes, where {type} is the current blob's type.

-- addBlob /blob/add (POST): Retrieves form data with new blob data, creates a new blob, and returns JSON status or redirects to a callback URL if provided.
+- createBlob /{type}/create (POST): Creates a new blob from a formData, and returns JSON status or redirects to a callback URL if provided.
 Requires:
 	- param $callback: the callback URL
-	- param $type
 	- string $name
 	- url $url
 	- string $content
 	- int $parent
 	- int $status (-1,0,1)
-	- int $author
 	- param $lang
 	- int $translation_of
 	- json $params
 	- SESSION
-- deleteBlob /blob/{id}/delete: Deletes blob $id if status = -1, or else sets blob status to -1.
+- deleteBlob /{type}/{id}/delete: Deletes blob {id} if status = -1, or else sets blob status to -1.
 Returns JSON status.
+Will fail if the given {type} doesn't match with {id}'s type.
 Require SESSION.
-- setBlobStatus /blob/{id}/status/{s}: Set blob $id status to value $s.
+- getBlob /{type}/{id}: Displays blob {id} in JSON format, if its {type} allows public display and if its status is 1 (Requires SESSION in order to display a blob with status = 0)
+- updateBlob /{type}/{id}/update (POST): Updates an existing blob from a formData, and returns JSON status or redirects to a callback URL if provided.
+Will fail if the given {type} doesn't match with {id}'s type.
 Requires:
 	- int $id
-	- int $status (-1,0,1)
-	- SESSION
-- updateBlob /blob/{id}/update (POST): Retrieves form data with existing blob data, updates blob $id, and returns JSON status or redirects to a callback URL if provided.
-Requires:
-	- int $id
 	- param $callback: the callback URL
-	- param $type
 	- string $name
 	- url $url
 	- string $content
 	- int $parent
 	- int $status (-1,0,1)
-	- int $author
 	- param $lang
 	- int $translation_of
 	- json $params
 	- SESSION

+===== WORK IN PROGRESS - WHAT COMES AFTER THIS LINE IS STILL V2 AND HASN'T YET BEEN UPDATED FOR V3 =====

 ### FormController